Request free materials

-Water Around Your Home and Community Poster (limit 1 per teacher):
+Water Around Your Home and Community Poster (teachers only):

 This poster illustrates the various sources of water in our environment, the water cycle and the many ways water is used.
 The back of the poster offers eight reproducible activities for students.

 "Making a Splash in the Desert" is a 15-minute DVD that engages middle-grade students with messages about water supply in our desert.
 Included is an overview of Phoenix water sources, water-quality issues, delivery and conservation.

 It's Time to Get Down to Earth (grades K-3):